woocommerce/woocommerce/tests/e2e/README.md

 Note that by default, Docker will download the latest images available for WordPress, PHP and MariaDB.
 In the example above, you can see that WordPress 5.5.1 and MariaDB 10.5.5 were used.

-See [How to run tests using custom WordPress, PHP and MariaDV versions](#how-to-run-tests-using-custom-wordpress,-php-and-mariadv-versions) if you'd like to use different versions.
+See [How to run tests using custom WordPress, PHP and MariaDB versions](#how-to-run-tests-using-custom-wordpress,-php-and-mariadb-versions) if you'd like to use different versions.

 - Navigate to `http://localhost:8084/`